Stellar price prediction: XLM towards $0.5, analyst | Cryptopolitan

 - Strong resistance currently lies at the $0.29 mark.

-After a fall during the beginning of the month, Stellar Lumens had not surpassed the resistance at $0.3.
+After a fall at the beginning of the month, Stellar Lumens has not overcome the resistance at $0.3.
 After a few failed tries, Stellar is on a downward trend.
-During the daily time frame as well, the cryptocurrency had been on a downward trajectory.
-The 24-hour high was achieved by Stellar during the starting of the day at the price level of $0.3020, but the cryptocurrency quickly spiraled downward to its 24-hour low of $0.2639.
+The cryptocurrency has also been on a downward trajectory during the daily time frame.
+Stellar achieved a 24-hour high at the start of the day with a price level of $0.3020, but the cryptocurrency quickly spiraled downward to its 24-hour low of $0.2639.
 At the time of writing, Stellar Lumens was trading hands at $0.2642 apiece.

 Stellar price prediction: What to expect?